MichaelAquilina/Some-2D-RPG/TASKS.md

 Should Have
 -----------
 - [] - Ability to run in full screen mode.
 Currently this does not work as expected.
-- [] - The ability to allow the player to change between various armor sets, weapons, hair styles, gender etc... just like an RPG.
+- [IP] - The ability to allow the player to change between various armor sets, weapons, hair styles, gender etc... just like an RPG.
 - [] - NPC Interaction (scriptable with dialog text)
 - [Done] - the ability to zoom in and out (scale)
 - [Done] - an effecient collision detection engine (QuadTree)